Create a Website Account - Manage notification subscriptions, save form progress and more.

-Bylaw Enforcement Officers will investigate your complaint as soon as possible.
-You are encouraged to keep your complaint file up to date and to keep the Bylaw Enforcement Officer apprised of the status of your complaint if the situation improves, worsens or stays the same.
+Bylaw Compliance Officers will investigate your complaint as soon as possible.
+You are encouraged to keep your complaint file up to date and to keep the Bylaw Compliance Officer apprised of the status of your complaint if the situation improves, worsens or stays the same.

-If there is a contravention of City bylaws, Bylaw Enforcement Officers will work with the person responsible to voluntarily remedy the situation.
+If there is a contravention of City bylaws, Bylaw Compliance Officers will work with the person responsible to voluntarily remedy the situation.

 In relation to certain hazardous situations or declared nuisances, City Council may order a person to rectify the situation, or take action to eliminate the hazard or damage and require the person to pay the costs incurred to do so.
-Where compliance with a bylaw is a condition of a licence or permit, Bylaw Enforcement Officers may find it necessary to suspend the licence or permit until the person or persons comply.
+Where compliance with a bylaw is a condition of a licence or permit, Bylaw Compliance Officers may find it necessary to suspend the licence or permit until the person or persons comply.

 The City appreciates your patience in bylaw enforcement matters.

-Disputes must be in writing by the Registered Owner of the vehicle shown on the ICBC insurance documents and they must be submitted within 14 days of the date the ticket was issued.
-You may write a letter to the Licences, Permits & Bylaws Department including the ticket number, the reason for disputing and the registered owner’s contact information (address, phone number, email address).
-You may also download a
+Disputes must be in writing and be submitted within fourteen (14) days of the Notice or ticket issue date.
+A dispute form may be submitted or submit a letter to the Bylaw, Licensing & Community Safety Department, including the Notice or ticket number, the reason for disputing and disputant’s contact information (name, address, phone number, email address).